Updated on October 8th, 2020

 Kratom tree leaves have been used for centuries as an herbal drug by farmers and laborers.
 Native to Southeast Asia, the “dietary supplement” is sold over the counter in smoke shops across the nation in powder and pill form.
 In the United States, it’s most commonly abused or ingested in tablet form, capsule, or extract.
 The leaves are also frequently dried and powdered and made into a tea.
 Users may also chew the leaves.

-Kratom has been used in Southeast Asia for a long time but has recently gained popularity in the U.S. People use kratom to ease symptoms of fibromyalgia, to treat or manage pain, or to reduce uncomfortable symptoms of opioid withdrawal.
+Kratom has been used in Southeast Asia for a long time but has recently gained popularity in the U.S. People use kratom to ease symptoms of fibromyalgia, to treat or manage pain, to enhance concentration, to boost energy, or to reduce uncomfortable symptoms of opioid withdrawal.
 Using kratom at home for pain management or opioid withdrawal is not safe and using the substance regularly may result in physical dependence, tolerance, or addiction.

 Is Kratom Legal?